hermanowicz/hermanowicz.co/content/blog/simple-golang-fileserver.md

 draft: false
 hidemeta: false
 comments: false
-description: "Snippet with explanation on how to use build and use file server write in golang using native go packages."
+description: "Snippet with explanation on how to use build in file server in golang using native go package.
+Example shows how to host html page embeded in to binary, over kill but hey.
+TLS supporrt will be added."
 # canonicalURL: "https://canonical.url/to/page"
 disableHLJS: false # to disable highlightjs
 disableShare: false
-disableHLJS: false
-hideSummary: true
+hideSummary: false
-searchHidden: true
+searchHidden: false
 ShowReadingTime: true
 ShowBreadCrumbs: true
 ShowPostNavLinks: true